MARSFOREVER472/Melting_Snowman/README.md

 - **_Aside from selecting a programming language, you'll also need to choose a development environment to write and test your code.
 Various popular options include Visual Studio Code, Sublime Text, and Atom._**

 - **_These development environments are available for free download and offer features such as syntax highlighting, code completion, and debugging tools._**

+How to gather resources and tools needed to code the game To efficiently code and host your Melting Snowman game, you'll need to assemble various resources and tools, including:

+A text editor or integrated development environment (IDE) to write your code A web browser to test your game
+Images to use as the Melting Snowman graphics
+Access to a web hosting service to host your game online